emera86/SASmanual-MkDocs/SASmanual/docs/other-analysis/clustering.md

 #### Hot encoding
 Check [this website](https://heuristically.wordpress.com/2013/02/11/dummy-coding-sas/) for a macro to generate dummy variables.

+#### Ordinal Categorical Variables

+If your categorical variables have an ordinal meaning you can create an auxiliary variable with indexes representing the ordinal scale and use them for the analysis.

 ### Methods for data reduction
 You may need to reduce the number of variables to include in the analysis.
 There are several methods for this: